mpizenberg/buidlerfest-reg-2/README.md

 # Clone the repo, with the elm-cardano submodule
 git clone --recursive https://github.com/mpizenberg/buidlerfest-reg-2.git cd buidlerfest-reg-2
-# Install dependencies, compile and start the app in watch mode
+# Install dependencies and compile the app
-npm install && npm run watch
+npm install && npm run make
+# Start the app in watch mode
+npm run watch
 ```

 Then all you have to do is follow the registration instructions to fill the `intents` function in the `src/Tx.elm` module: